beseto/2022/_talks/systematic_review_of_cognitive_behavioral_therapy_programs_on_gaming_internet_use_disorder__focusing_on_cbt_techniques_used.md

 ---
-name: "Systematic Review of Cognitive Behavioral Therapy Programs on GamingInternet Use Disorder Focusing on CBT Techniques Used"
+name: "Systematic Review of Cognitive Behavioral Therapy Programs on Gaming/Internet Use Disorder: Focusing on CBT Techniques Used"
 speakers:
   - "Seon Young Park"
 categories: